Don’t Sell Cleaning, Do This

 Click to view full text

-Hi there.
+Well, hi there.
 Welcome back.
 Dan again from CleanGuru.

-Another big thing they’re looking for, and it often isn’t said, is when a cleaning contractor has a kind of calm confidence.
+Another big thing they’re looking for, that often isn’t said, is when a cleaning contractor has kind of a calm confidence.
 They’re not needy or desperate for the job.
 They come across not desperate.
 They’re simply explaining, “Sir or madam, here is how we do this kind of project.
 Here’s how we learn the hours.
 Here’s how we price it.
 Here’s how we train it.
 Here’s how we supervise it.
 Here’s how we manage it.
 We take care of other clients like yours.”
 They may give references and so on.

 They have quite a bit of confidence in saying, “We know what we’re doing to do our job properly, and we would like to do it for you.
 Here are all the specifications that we have about your job: the size of the project, all the duties you want taken care of, and when.”
+That kind of clarity and calm confidence is what attracts building owners and managers, not so much just a very competent, charismatic salesperson.

 Till next time, remember: you can do this.
 You really can.